audioxide/data/data/posts/20200408-reviews-thundercat-it-is-what-it-is.md

 author: Marcus

 review: >-
   The bohemian, avant garde, auratic bass genius of Thundercat offers a not uncommon quandary of where the seam between man and persona can be found, and the overarching narrative of *It Is What It Is* seems to be a reflection on this duality.

   From the opener to the close, Thundercat shines a light on the hedonistic, space-age, party-focused character whose fingers so deftly dance up and down the neck of his bass, with the implication being that the persona is a mask for some insecurity or deficiency.
 The details remain vague, ripe for your own superimposing of self on the tale, calling to the feeling of running from some aspect of your identity by throwing yourself into recreation, calling to your friends to join you, wearing your abandon as a strength.
 Look how little I care, wearing my Dragonball durag, finding satisfaction without making an effort.

   It’s not the most inspired lyrical direction, but there’s enough nuance and good humour between tracks to lend the writing enough weight and originality to be worth hearing.
 The trouble is that, because of stylistic decisions made in the production, each track hides the lyricism behind excessive reverb, strained falsettos, and a general sense of smudginess that blurs the experience into a disappointing monochrome.
 It’s atmospheric, light on hooks, and seemingly packaged to give off the laissez-faire air of carelessness of the persona described by the writing.
 I can get behind that as a concept; as a listening experience, it falls sadly flat.

-Enjoyable as it can be to kick back to, it’s another case of wondering how great Thundercat might sound if he highlighted his strengths rather than hiding them behind a deliberate and exacting aesthetic.
+  Enjoyable as it can be to kick back to, this album is another case of wondering how great Thundercat might sound if he highlighted his strengths rather than hiding them behind a deliberate and exacting aesthetic.

 tracks:
   - Unrequited Love